Life Events: Windfall

 Insurance Payouts and Settlements

-Example: Jessica received a $50,000 insurance payout for a car accident that resulted in physical injuries.
-She learned that this payout was non-taxable because it was compensation for physical injury.
-However, an additional $5,000 in punitive damages was included, which was considered taxable income.
-By differentiating between the components of her settlement, Jessica accurately reported her taxable income and avoided any issues with the IRS.
+Example: Jessica received a $50,000 insurance payout for a car accident that caused physical injuries, which was generally excluded from income.
+However, the settlement also included $5,000 in punitive damages, which she reported as taxable income.
+By separating the components of the settlement, Jessica accurately reported her income and avoided reporting errors.

 Financial Planning with a Windfall